Encharted Cook

 Why This is The Best Recipe for Taco Stuffed Bell Peppers!

-Simply brown ground beef and season it with your favorite taco seasoning and a bit of tomato paste.
-Then add corn, black beans, and cheese to the taco meat to make a delicious taco-inspired filling for bright red, yellow, and orange bell peppers.
+Simply brown the ground beef, then season it with your favorite taco seasoning.
+This is the same quick seasoning trick I use when making my Easy Ground Beef Enchiladas.
+Then add tomato paste, corn, black beans, and cheese to the taco meat to make a delicious taco-inspired filling.

 But there is more to this dish than great taste.
 Adding corn and black beans is key to stretching your budget dollar and sneaking more veggies into your meal.